 - Prices and availability change on a daily basis.
 We can’t base our decisions on always-changing pricing information, but we can list some good cards that you probably won’t regret buying at the price ranges we suggest, along with real-time prices from our PriceGrabber engine, for your reference.

 - The list is based on some of the best U.S. prices from online retailers.
 In other countries or at retail stores, your mileage will almost certainly vary.

 - These are new card prices.
 No used or open-box cards are in the list.
 While these offers might represent a good deal, it’s simply outside the scope of what we’re trying to do.

-- Best Extreme Graphics Cards: $500 And Up, And Multi-Card Configurations
+- Best Extreme Graphics Cards: Over $800, And Multi-Card Configurations

 - Graphics Card Performance Hierarchy Chart